If you can’t measure it, you can’t improve it.

 #7.
 Enhance Productivity

 You should train your service reps to solve most of the minor issues in a single reply.
-This enhances the productivity considerably.
+This enhances productivity considerably.

 #8.
 Boost sales

-The customer service has a direct and indirect relationship with sales.
+Customer service has a direct and indirect relationship with sales.
 Sometimes, potential customers may reach out to the agents to get more details about the company’s products/services.
 In such a scenario, the agents can enhance sales by convincing the customers to make a purchase.

 Apart from the direct impact on sales, good customer service also impact the sales indirectly by satisfying the customers.
 When customers are satisfied, they’ll buy more products from the company and may even refer to their friends.